uwmadison-chm/paper-fin-lott-2020/README.md

+# Analysis code for Lott, et. al 2020, Frontiers in Neuroscience

-# Apparent Attenuation of Postmortem Decomposition among Tibetan Buddhist Meditators Not Accompanied by Detectable Electroencephalographic Activity 24-hours After Clinical Declaration of Death
+Paper title: "Apparent Attenuation of Postmortem Decomposition among Tibetan Buddhist Meditators Not Accompanied by Detectable Electroencephalographic Activity 24-hours After Clinical Declaration of Death"

-## Lott, et. al 2020

-### Frontiers in Neuroscience

-Analysis code for Biosemi EEG processing, doing artifact rejection, and various statistical summaries for the paper above.
+Analysis code for Biosemi EEG processing, doing artifact rejection, and various statistical summaries for the above paper.

-This is the 2019-20 conversion of analysis code in Matlab and EEGLAB to python and the MNE library, coded by Dan Fitch with support from John Koger.
+This is the 2019-20 conversion of prior analysis code written in Matlab and EEGLAB to Python and the [MNE](https://mne.tools/) library, coded by Dan Fitch with support from John Koger.

 This was developed in somewhat of a rush and also not assuming we would be basing future EEG studies on this code, so there's quite a bit of duplication